Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 An abandoned cemetery on Peros Banhos – Photo LT

 Bancoult’s challenge over whether Chagossians will actually be able to resettle the islands highlights a potential future source of conflict.
 Will the Chagossians want to resettle the outer islands under the terms of the agreement?
 Will the Mauritians, once they regain sovereignty, allow or encourage this?
 Bancoult’s comments also highlight the advantages of the deal to London.
-People will always accuse the UK of historic colonial misdeeds.
+People will always accuse the UK – in many cases correctly – of historic colonial misdeeds.
 But in future, the resettlement of the outer Chagos islands will be for the government of Mauritius to decide.

-Similarly, I was struck by a statement to the British parliament by Foreign Secretary David Lammy, reported in the Guardian of 7 October.
-Asked about the fate of more than 60 Tamil refugees stranded on the island of Diego Garcia for years, Lammy said: “On signing the treaty this is now a matter for Mauritius.”
+Similarly, I was struck by a statement by Foreign Secretary David Lammy, reported in the Guardian of 7 October 2024.
+He was asked about the fate of over 60 Tamil refugees stranded on the island of Diego Garcia for years.
+Lammy replied: “On signing the treaty this is now a matter for Mauritius.”

 Does the deal have implications for other Overseas Territories?